Bike helmet size chart and how to measure for a bike helmet

 Age and use

-Helmets have a shelf life, and it’s important to make sure of the age and also the use when buying.
+Helmets have a shelf life, and it’s important to check the age and use when buying.
 If the helmet is secondhand, we don’t recommend buying it, as if it has been crashed already, it is useless.
-Age, They only last a few years and less with lots of UV damage.
+Age: They only last a few years and less with lots of UV damage.

 Special features

 Finally, we have extra features.
-Some come with amazing extra protection systems, such as MIPS, and others have inbuilt lights.
-Take these into account, as they can add a lot of value to your riding experience.
+Some come with excellent extra protection systems, such as MIPS, and others have inbuilt lights.
+Consider these, as they can add much value to your riding experience.

 Are you ready to buy that new bike helmet?